+First off: what a blessing all of you are!
 Reading your posts and updates make isolation a bit easier…and, of course, enjoying a good cup of coffee with friends.
 All my best, Christine

 I haven’t posted since late October and am still trying to wrap my mind around Covid-19 as we shelter, and work, at home.
 Our thoughts are with our friends and furriends around the world.
 Today we offer a sleepy nod from Dylan the Tabby…

 We have had a wonderful week enjoying local sights and tastes!
 A true “staycation”, we explored places in Minnesota and Wisconsin, including hiking in Carpenter Nature Center and trying out a new breakfast spot in St. Paul: Hope Breakfast.
 Carpenter Nature Center has two campuses: the 425-acre Minnesota Campus with more than 10 miles of hiking trails and, justContinue reading “The Staycation is Winding Down”